mavryk-network/taquito/docs/wallet_API.md

 const code = contract.script.code;
 ```

 If you get the contract code through this method, it will already be properly formatted for origination.
-If you have a `.tz` file, you can use the `michel-codec` package to encode it properly:
+If you have a `.mv` file, you can use the `michel-codec` package to encode it properly:

 ```js
 import { Parser } from '@mavrykdynamics/taquito-michel-codec';